Smithay/book/src/client/sctk/drawing.md

 clients are encouraged to do double-buffering: maintaining two shared memory files, and drawing to one while the other is in use by the server.

-As one can expect, the capability to create buffers backend by shared memory is represented, by a global:
+As one can expect, the capability to create buffers backend by shared memory is represented by a global:
 [`wl_shm`].
 However as previously, SCTK provides an abstraction to make handling such shared memory easier: the [`DoubleMemPool`].
 As its name can let you guess, it also manages double-buffering.